muthhus/jcf.github.com/_posts/2010-10-10-jquery-animate.markdown

 ---
 layout: post
 title: jQuery Animate
+description: jQuery is full of hidden goodies, one of which is animate.
+It does so much more that it says on the tin.
 ---

 jQuery's `animate` does a lot more than just scaling and translating nodes in a